LEADERSHIP

 Tonya P. Forbes was appointed Vice President for Instruction at Kellogg Community College in February 2023.
 Prior to her appointment as Vice President, Forbes served as Dean of Arts and Sciences at KCC.
 Forbes has more than 30 years of experience in community college instruction, beginning her career as a chemistry instructor at Wake Technical Community College in Raleigh, NC.
 After teaching for 12 years, Forbes moved into administration at Wake Tech, serving as Department Chair of Natural Sciences, Health and Physical Education, then as Dean of Mathematics, Sciences and Engineering and finally as Associate Vice President of Arts and Sciences.

-Forbes received her Bachelor of Science in Chemistry from the University of Notre Dame and her Master of Science Education degree from North Carolina State University.
-She is currently completing her Doctorate in Community College Leadership at Ferris State University.
+Forbes received her Bachelor of Science in Chemistry from the University of Notre Dame, her Master of Science Education degree from North Carolina State University and her Doctorate in Community College Leadership at Ferris State University.
 She has completed certifications in Organizational Inclusion & Diversity and ADKAR Change Management.
 A Battle Creek resident, Forbes was born in Battle Creek and raised in Elkhart, Indiana, before moving to North Carolina where she raised four children.

 Vice President, Communications and Advancement